Nan Leslie: Life and career

 Between 1949 and 1955 Leslie appeared in eight episodes of The Lone Ranger; the most appearances in the series by any actress.
 She played Faith Harding in four episodes of The Gene Autry Show, 1950–1955.
 In 1954, Leslie guest-starred in the western television series Annie Oakley.
 She also guest-starred in The Adventures of Kit Carson and The Cisco Kid, appearing in five episodes of each.
 Leslie later joined the cast of the western television series The Californians, playing Jack McGivern's wife Martha McGivern from 1957 to 1958.
 Leslie retired in 1968, her last credit being for the film The Bamboo Saucer.

 Death

-Leslie died in July 2000 from complications of pneumonia in San Juan Capistrano, California, at the age of 74.
-She was buried in Pacific View Memorial Park.
+Leslie died on July 30, 2000 from complications of pneumonia in San Juan Capistrano, California, at the age of 74.
+She was buried at Pacific View Memorial Park.